Ashex/pokemongo-map-docker/README.md

 | --no-server  | NO_SERVER  |
 | --cors  | CORS  |

-This list contains all flags for both master and develop, make sure you're aware what flags are supported on each as the tool will fail to run if you add an unsupported flag.
+This list contains all flags for both master and develop, make sure you're aware what flags are supported on branch (since develop tends to get new flags regularly) as the tool will fail to run if you add an unsupported flag.

 ### Example
-`docker run -d -P --name pokemongo-map ashex/pokemongo-map:develop -a -e "AUTH_SERVICE=ptc" -e "USERNAME=UserName" -e "PASSWORD=Password" -E "LOCATION=Seattle, WA" -e "STEP_LIMIT=5" -e "GMAPS_KEY=SUPERSECRET"`
+`docker run -d -P --name pokemongo-map ashex/pokemongo-map -a -e "AUTH_SERVICE=ptc" -e "USERNAME=UserName" -e "PASSWORD=Password" -E "LOCATION=Seattle, WA" -e "STEP_LIMIT=5" -e "GMAPS_KEY=SUPERSECRET"`

-For the master branch you can change the API keys in credentials.json by passing an environmental variable with the value, it must start with POKEMON_ in order to be applied.

-### Example:

-`docker run -d -P -e "POKEMON_gmaps_key=SUPERSECRET" --name pokemongo-map ashex/pokemongo-map:master -a ptc -u UserName -p Password -l "Seattle, WA" -st 5`

-**A rewrite is in progress, if you wish to try out the new code use the develop tag**